leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

   * Click the **GameObject->Create Empty** menu item.
 Select the new GameObject, and look at the Inspector (Even empty GameObjects have a Transform Component)

   * Remember that you can always use the Inspector to see which Components are attached to the selected GameObject

+#### Destroy a GameObject

+  * When destroy a GameObject
+    * That GameObject will be removed from the Scene (disappear from screen)
+    * All component attached to that GameObject will be destroy too, Script component attached to GameObject is destroy too
+    * **After destroy a GameObject, the code in Script component will not work anymore**

 ### Component
   * Component are the functional pieces of every GameObject.